snehal112211/LetsStartWithC/README.md

 # LetsStartWithC
-This repo is very useful to learn C
+This repo is very useful to learn C, We are starting with absolute scrach